 In short: we find out where your mobility is weak and we utilize the best techniques tools to mobilize those areas and then we fortify them with neurological control and muscle memory.
 Once you are moving well – then we can make you really strong.

 So What Does Yoga Offer to the Table?

-Yoga uses various poses and transitions to: help the body improve neurological control of muscles, withstand the force of gravity in various positions, control and utilize proper breathing to maximize the impact of stretching, improve balance through forcing the body to stabilize itself in various poses (e.g. a warrior III pose), apply various stretching techniques (downdog and chair pose.)
-Yoga utilizes some stretching technique, but most popular forms (iyengar, bikram, ashtanga, vinyasa, hatha, etc.) don’t use all of them in all their variants.
+Yoga uses various poses and transitions to help the body improve neurological control of muscles, withstand the force of gravity in various positions, control and utilize proper breathing to maximize the impact of stretching, improve balance by forcing the body to stabilize itself in various poses (e.g. a warrior III pose), apply various stretching techniques (downdog and chair pose.)
+Yoga utilizes some stretching techniques, but the most popular forms (Iyengar, Bikram, Ashtanga, vinyasa, hatha, etc.) don’t use all of them in all their variants.
 In many ways yoga is the sequencing of movements to challenge balance, “MOBILITY,” static motor control, and dynamic motor control – these are known as flows.

 If you’ve read the Movement Book from Gray Cook, you know that tightness/stiffness and pain are generally caused by the lack of recruitment in other muscle groups.
 A sore back may have a non-functioning pelvic floor or abdominal section to blame.

 Deactivated muscles can be treated through Correctional Exercises (FMS Level II, NASM Correctional Exercises, etc.) and/or Muscle Activation Techniques by Greg Roskopf.